-- Research additional, different or opposing perspectives. - · Confer with your colleagues and other stakeholders to solicit additional perspectives. - at the daily level?
-What do my students need to know and be able to do?
-[Complete all of the tasks that will be assigned to students.] - Where might my students struggle? - How will I support student understanding? - Include students in critiques of course materials and/or revise lesson materials to address bias: - If absent, supplement the materials to provide resources that reflect the cultures, languages, and lived experiences of the students in your classroom. - If representations of diverse cultural and linguistic groups are poor or inaccurate, reconstruct or replace existing presentations of issues and situations.
+- Research additional, different, or opposing perspectives. - · Confer with your colleagues and other stakeholders to solicit additional perspectives. - Include students in critiques of course materials and/or revise lesson materials to address bias: - If absent, supplement the materials to provide resources that reflect the cultures, languages, and lived experiences of the students in your classroom. - If representations of diverse cultural and linguistic groups are poor or inaccurate, reconstruct or replace existing presentations of issues and situations.